datacarpentry/astronomy-python/episodes/05-join.md

 > {: .language-sql}
 {: .callout}

-Now that there's more than one table involved, we can't use simple column names any more; we have to use **qualified column names**.
+Now that there is more than one table involved, we can't use simple column names any more; we have to use **qualified column names**.
 In other words, we have to specify which table each column is in.
 The column names do not have to be the same and, in fact, in the next join they will not be.
 That is one of the reasons that we explicitly specify them.
-Here's the complete query, including the columns we want from the Gaia and best neighbor tables.
+Here is the complete query, including the columns we want from the Gaia and best neighbor tables.
 Here you can start to see that using the abbreviated names is making our query easier to read and requires less typing for us.
 In addition to the spatial coordinates and proper motion, we are going to return the `best_neighbour_multiplicity`